waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Strategy:** To bypass upward ledges, find a path AROUND.
 Move away from the ledges (laterally or downwards) to find a clear corridor or grass patch allowing ascent *above* the problematic ledges.
 Then, navigate laterally above and descend as needed.
 Verify ledge properties in map memory and visually inspect.
 Critically evaluate agent-provided paths for ledge issues.
 *   **Agent Use for Ledges:** If manual pathing or `exploration_planner` struggles with complex verticality/blockages by ledges, consider using `map_analyzer_agent` to query for clear paths or alternative exits (e.g., 'Find a path from (X,Y) to (A,B) avoiding upward ledges').

-# Agent Development & Pathing Notes
+# Agent Development & Pathing Strategy (**MAJOR OVERHAUL - POST-CRITIQUE**)
 ## Active Agents
 *   `exploration_planner`: Analyzes map XML and reachable unseen tiles for efficient exploration.
-    *   **Lesson Reinforced (Turn 961, 979, 982):** ALWAYS provide the *complete and exact* list of 'Reachable Unseen Tiles' from the Game State Information.
-Double-check input.
+(Continue using, but break down long paths).
-*   `map_analyzer_agent`: Analyzes map XML to answer specific questions.
-(Use more actively for pathing issues when `run_code` script fails or for complex manual navigation planning.
-Could have helped around (26,28) blockage.)
+*   `map_analyzer_agent`: Analyzes map XML to answer specific questions. (**CRITICAL: MUST USE MORE PROACTIVELY** for navigation issues, pathfinding queries if stuck, or understanding blockages, e.g., around (26,28) earlier.)
+*   `pathing_script_analyzer_agent`: Analyzes pathing scripts. (**CRITICAL PRIORITY:** Use this agent IMMEDIATELY on the current `run_code` pathing script to diagnose and fix its flaws.
+Do NOT use the `run_code` pathing script for anything beyond 1-2 steps until this analysis is complete and fixes are implemented.)
-## Planned Agents (URGENT - DEFINE ASAP)
+## Planned Agents
-*   `pathing_script_analyzer_agent`: To debug and optimize the `run_code` pathing script, or explain failures. (**CRITICAL PRIORITY** - Define ASAP due to persistent script failures.)
-*   `battle_strategist_agent`: To assist with Hard Mode boss fight planning.
+*   `battle_strategist_agent`: To assist with Hard Mode boss fight planning. (**DECISION POINT:** Define this agent soon or explicitly remove it from the plan to keep focus.)
-## Pathing Script (`run_code`) Behavior (**MAJOR & PERSISTENT ISSUE - CONSOLIDATED**)
+## Pathing Script (`run_code`) Behavior (**CRITICAL - DO NOT USE UNTIL FIXED**)
-*   The `run_code` script for path generation has shown **EXTREME unreliability** (Turns 983, 990, 992, 993, 1006, 1007, 1009, 1010, 1017, 1024, 1025, 1026, and many others).
+*   The `run_code` script for path generation has shown **EXTREME UNRELIABILITY** and is considered **FUNDAMENTALLY FLAWED** in its current state (Turns 983, 990, 992, 993, 1006, 1007, 1009, 1010, 1017, 1024, 1025, 1026, and many others).
     *   It frequently produces insufficient/incorrect move lists, gets blocked by simple obstacles (walls, Pikachu), misinterprets facing/position, or generates paths into impassable tiles.
-    *   **Current Strategy (REINFORCED):** AVOID using this script for long or complex paths.
-Prioritize **MANUAL NAVIGATION** or use the script **ONLY for very short, easily verifiable segments (1-5 steps)**.
-Break down `exploration_planner` paths into tiny chunks if attempting script use.
-    *   The `pathing_script_analyzer_agent` is crucial for addressing these deficiencies.
-Repeatedly re-running the script without understanding the failure is inefficient.
+It seems to have issues with obstacle avoidance, Pikachu interaction, and facing direction management.
+    *   **NEW STRATEGY (MANDATORY):** **DO NOT USE THIS SCRIPT for any path longer than 1-2 easily verifiable steps.** Prioritize **MANUAL NAVIGATION**.
+If stuck, use `map_analyzer_agent` to query for paths.
+The `pathing_script_analyzer_agent` *must* be used to analyze and fix the script before any further attempts at complex automated pathing.

 # Map Discoveries
 *   **Pallet Town:** Reachable, undiscovered map connection south at (4,18) or (3,18).